The Bankrate promise

 Your credit card balance represents the purchases you’ve made during a billing cycle, as well as any interest charged.
 If you pay off your credit card each billing cycle, you will have a zero balance.
-If you decide to carry a balance on your credit card, you’ll be responsible for paying on that balance plus whatever interest is applied.
+However, if you decide to carry a balance on your credit card, you’ll be responsible for paying that balance plus whatever interest is applied.
 But what does it mean if you have a negative balance on your credit card?

-What is a negative credit card balance?
+What is a negative balance on a credit card?

 In most cases, a negative balance is not great news.
 For instance, no one wants a negative balance on their bank account.
 However, the reasons for a negative credit card balance are actually mostly positive.